Life is an Adventure

 While at a convent in Indiana, I was introduced to one of the sisters, who was the Mother Superior at a Benedictine Monastery in Morropón, Piura, Peru in South America.
 After we talked for a while, she invited me to go visit their convent in South America.

-I told her I would contact her when I got home a few weeks later.
+I told her I would contact her when I returned home in a few weeks.

 Once I returned, I started looking into costs and arrangements, etc.